Moduli spaces of $G_{2}$ and $Spin(7)-$instantons on product manifolds: Introduction

 \subsection{Motivation and Background}

 Following the programs of Donaldson-Thomas \cite{DonaldsonThomas} and Donaldson-Segal \cite{DonaldsonSegal}, it is tempting to generalize the classical gauge theory in dimensions $2,3,4$ to dimensions $6,7,8$.
 In the classification of holonomy groups by Berger and Simon (\cite{Berger}, \cite{Simons}), these higher dimensions correspond to the special holonomy groups $SU(3)$, $G_{2}$, and $Spin(7)$.
-Based on the programs in \cite{DonaldsonThomas} and \cite{DonaldsonSegal}, Walpuski \cite{Walpuski} and Joyce \cite{Joyce} discussed the possible enumerative invariant on $7-$dimensional manifolds "counting" $G_{2}-$instantons.
-Related to the above, we study the full moduli of $G_{2}-$instantons in some special cases.
+Based on the programs in \cite{DonaldsonThomas} and \cite{DonaldsonSegal}, Walpuski \cite{Walpuski} and Joyce \cite{Joyce} discussed the possible enumerative invariant on $7-$dimensional manifolds ``counting" $G_{2}-$instantons.